client9/googledrive2hugo/README.md

 * Run Hugo and serve directly or publish output
 * Commit the generated markdown pages, trigger Travis-CI, whatever

 It's not clear what exactly the best API is since I'm new to Google Drive API

+## Challenges

+* Google Docs HTML output is crazy
+* Google Docs only supports one type of paragraph style, so code blocks and blockquotes have to be inferred
+* Unclear on what to do with images for now